misterola/FOrgy/source/index.md

 Sample output:

 ```
-usage: forgy get_isbns_from_texts [-h]
+usage: forgy get_isbns_from_texts [-h] [--isbn_text_filename ISBN_TEXT_FILENAME] source_directory destination_directory
-                                      [--isbn_text_filename ISBN_TEXT_FILENAME]
-                                      source_directory destination_directory

-Extract valid ISBNs from PDF files as a dictionary with filenames as keys and
-valid ISBNs as a list of values
+Extract valid ISBNs from PDF files as a dictionary with filenames as keys and valid ISBNs as a list of values

 positional arguments:
   source_directory      provide source directory for input pdf files
   destination_directory
-                        provide destination for text file containing book
-                        titles and extracted isbns
+                        provide destination for text file containing book titles and extracted isbns
 options:
   -h, --help            show this help message and exit
   --isbn_text_filename ISBN_TEXT_FILENAME
-                        provide name of text file containing extracted e-book
+                        provide name of text file containing extracted e-book isbns
 ```

 The usage of the sub-command is shown on the first line in the help screen above.
 Only two postional arguments (```source_directory``` and ```destination_directory```) are mandatory